When you setup a SSH server on a public IP, your service will be spammed within minutes attempting to brute force your login.

 Connecting to SSH server can be automated by means of the user's local configuration.
-One point to remember - the file is parsed from top to bottom - and the first match is used - so don't keep duplicated entries.
+Some points to remember:

-If you plan connect to the same server using different users this can easily be done using different names for the Host entry.
+If you plan to connect to the same server using different users, this can easily be done using different names for the Host entry.

 Every server or service is designated by the Host - all lines between Host entries belong to the preceding Host.